TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-gateway/advanced-configurations/plugins/api-config/classic.md

 This section explains how to configure Plugins for a Tyk Classic API using Tyk Dashboard.
 It specifically covers the use case where the source files of your plugins are deployed on the Tyk Gateway file system.

-To configure plugins for Tyk Classic APIs, click on the APIs item in the *API Management* menu of Dashboard and select your API to display the API editor screen.
-Subsequently, following the steps below.
+Select your API from the list of *Created APIs* to reach the API designer and then follow these steps:

 {{< img src="/img/plugins/plugins_classic_api_source_config.png" alt="Plugins Classic API screen" >}}